1981 Minnesota Twins season

+The 1981 Minnesota Twins season was the 21st season for the Minnesota Twins franchise in the Twin Cities of Minnesota, the 81st overall in the American League and the 21st and final season at Metropolitan Stadium, as the team moved to the Metrodome the next season.

-The 1981 Minnesota Twins finished a combined 41–68, seventh in the American League West.
+The Twins finished with a 41–68 record, seventh in the American League West.
 In the strike split season, the Twins were 17–39, seventh place in the first half and 24–29, fourth place in the second half.
 469,090 fans attended Twins games, the lowest total in the American League.
-It was also their 21st and final season at Metropolitan Stadium, before moving their home games to the Metrodome the next season.
 The franchise would not play another outdoor home game until 2010, when Target Field opened.